Toolkit

 - Confidence that you can adapt the tools to your context

-- Pick a moment when the team is already looking at work together (e.g. sprint planning, backlog refinement, retrospective)
+- Pick a moment when the team is already looking at work together: sprint planning, backlog refinement, or a retrospective.

 A design agency tried the Sprint Planning Prompts in their usual backlog refinement.
-The facilitator picked three prompts most relevant to that week's work and slotted them in alongside normal discussion.
-The whole activity took under 10 minutes but led to changes in image formats, content choices, and how a third-party library was used.
+The facilitator picked three prompts relevant to that week's work and slotted them in alongside normal discussion.
+The activity took under 10 minutes and led to changes in image formats, content choices, and how a third-party library was used.

 Output